hiiamboris/red-wiki/A-short-introduction-to-Red-for-Python-programmers.md

 Please note that if `x` doesn’t have a value in the current context, the last example will throw an error.

  * path! - Series of values delimited by slashes /.
-Limited in the types of values that they can contain.
+Limited in the types of values that they can contain – integers, words or parens.

-buffer/1, a/b/c
+buffer/1, a/b/c, data/(base + offs)

 Path notation is used for indexing a block.
 Please note that Red uses 1-based indexing.
 The following Python code